 Even if so many of us weren’t working from home and conducting most of our shopping online, warehouses and order fulfillment services have been booming businesses.
 Lockdowns, quarantines, and other challenges have put stress at new and unexpected points in the supply chain.
 More than ever, human logistics professionals have been relying on robots to help keep the wheels of American commerce moving.
 We can see this in a literal sense, as more and more warehouses implement robots in a 24-hour cycle of storing and retrieving goods on demand.

 Robots have many uses in the military.
 Some can be deployed to keep soldiers safe, as in the case of robots that can diffuse bombs.
-Robots can also be used in sustaining military equipment, like helicopters and other critical pieces of military equipment.
-Behind these important applications are robot technicians working on the maintenance, repair, and operation of robotic tools.
+Military robotics programs can also be used in sustaining military equipment, like helicopters and other critical pieces of military equipment.
+Behind these important applications are robotics technicians working on the maintenance, repair, and operation of robotic tools.

 Learn more at www.roboticscareer.org.